 Hike from Avigliana to Sacra di San Michele (One-Way)

-This hike starts at Avigliana train station and leads past several great viewpoints and attractions before arriving at the monastery.
+This spectacular hike starts right at the train station in Avigliana and takes you past several scenic viewpoints before climbing up to the Sacra di San Michele.

 View from Punta dell'Acconcia of the Sacra San Michele and the alps in the background